 Equipment repair and maintenance are critical to laboratory operations.
 There are three primary ways to handle repair needs: in-house repairs, original equipment manufacturers (OEMs) service contracts, or third-party service contracts.
 In-house repairs aren’t always possible if none of the lab staff have the expertise needed, and OEM service contracts may not always be the best option.
-In such cases, third-party service contracts are the best route.
+In such cases, third-party service contracts may be the best route.
 Browse third-party repair and maintenance service vendors at LabManager.com/maintenance

 - Does the service provider specialize in your type of equipment?